hamiz-ahmed/Simple-TypeScript-Nodejs-Express/README.md

 http://localhost:5000/api/data?foo=1
 ```

 The application has this GET route which accepts a foo variable, increments the value of it and sends it to a socket server.
+The socket server outputs the incremented value in the console.

 ### Installation